Do you enjoy sketching or illustrating your work or field site?

 1. Consider your tools.

-Use a soft pencil or black pen when sketching.
+Use a soft pencil, black pen, or marker when sketching.
 These show up better when scanned and photographed than tools that make lighter marks.
 Use paper that is white – it makes color correction easier later.
 Use paper that is thick enough that a drawing or text on the back side won’t show through, or only use one side of each page.
 Otherwise, when you scan your image, you may find you have “ghost” sentences and sketches showing through.

 2. Select the color option when you scan.